 Project #3: HVAC repair/replacement

 If you have an older HVAC system, over 10 years old, it may be well worth your investment to replace it for better energy efficiency.
-The Federal Furnace Law in Minnesota requires that any new furnace replacement after 5/1/2013 must meet 90% AFUE efficiency.
-Our heating and cooling costs account for about half of its annual utility bill.
+The Federal Furnace Law in Minnesota may require that any new furnace replacement after 5/1/2013 must meet 90% AFUE efficiency.
+Our heating and cooling costs account for about half of our home’s annual utility bill.

-Older furnaces, such as 80% efficiency (non direct-pvc vent) will not meet or be available for residential home replacement after 5/1/2013 in Minnesota.
+Older furnaces, such as 80% efficiency (non direct-pvc vent) just simply lack the required longevity standards of efficiency ratings in the future.
 Newer furnaces over 90% efficiency offer better energy savings and performance.
 Although, its installation is very critical towards its overall AFUE and performance rating.
 Remember, new furnaces are rated by ARI and other testing agencies by lab performance.
 Once, in your home a furnace efficiency rating may be compromised by its structure through air leaks, lack of air flow and poor building performance.

 Example, on average, a 90% efficiency furnace will offer that percentage of heat back into your home or .90 cents of every heating dollar spent will on average, have the ability to heat your home.
 Annual maintenance of your new hating system is critical.
 For example, every three months replace your furnace air filter.
 If replacement is required much more frequently, than there may be more issues with air flow and air circulation that may need further attention.